eavestn/learnings/azure/app-services.md

 ### Document Scope

+#### Assumptions

+You've got a correctly configured App Service with necessary RGs and SCs and are familiar with how those things work

 #### .NET Applications

 At this stage, this document only accounts for attempting to deploy a .NET-based web distributable to an Azure App Service.